-For most organizations the success of their innovation efforts are measured by the success of its products and services among its customers.
+For most organizations, the success of their innovation efforts is measured by the success of their products and services among their customers.

 Strategy& has been studying the R&D spending of the biggest R&D spenders annually since 2005.
-This analytics have shown that there is not statistically significant relationship between sustained financial performance and R&D spending.
-The only exception to this rule is when company’s R&D spending falls into the bottom decile compared with their peers.
+These analytics have shown that there is no statistically significant relationship between sustained financial performance and R&D spending.
+The only exception to this rule is when the company’s R&D spending falls into the bottom decile compared with its peers.
 This means that spending on R&D significantly less than your peers increases the risk of less than average financial performance (Source: strategy&).

-Here is the compilation of most widely used innovation metrics
+Here is the compilation of the most widely used innovation metrics

 - Innovation ROI; incremental margin from innovation initiatives divided by total innovation investments

-- Customer satisfaction associated with new offering; how satisfied customers are with new offering
+- Customer satisfaction associated with new offering; how satisfied customers are with a new offering

 - R&D effectiveness; profit generated from new offerings compared to innovation investments over the same time period

-- Projected versus actual revenue performance; degradation of financial forecast is a common problem when new offering moves through development cycle; organizations can improve the forecasting skills by following this metrics from early development to post-launch
+- Projected versus actual revenue performance; degradation of the financial forecast is a common problem when a new offering moves through the development cycle; organizations can improve their forecasting skills by following these metrics from early development to post-launch

-- Innovation portfolio mix and balance; this is not a single metric, but an category of measures which help the organization to assess the health and alignment of innovation portfolio; typical metrics are share of incremental versus radical innovation initiatives, initiative risk portfolio; ideas and initiatives by offering and geography and timing of expected innovation returns
+- Innovation portfolio mix and balance; this is not a single metric, but a category of measures that help the organization to assess the health and alignment of the innovation portfolio; typical metrics are share of incremental versus radical innovation initiatives, initiative risk portfolio; ideas, and initiatives by offering and geography and timing of expected innovation returns

-- Number of ideas; how many innovative ideas are need to reach desired number of successful innovations?
+- The number of ideas; how many innovative ideas are needed to reach the desired number of successful innovations?

-Many of the above mentioned metrics require careful definition of used variables and time spans, for example
+Many of the above-mentioned metrics require a careful definition of used variables and time spans, for example

-- how incremental revenue and margin is calculated
+- how incremental revenue and margin are calculated

 - how to classify different innovation types